 Treatment waiting times

-Once there has been a decision from a consultant that a patient needs treatment, and they have been referred to a hospital, they are on the waiting list and the clock starts on their treatment waiting time.
+Once there has been a decision from a consultant that a patient needs treatment and they have been referred to a hospital, they are on the waiting list and the clock starts on their referral to treatment (RTT) waiting time.
 Their treatment pathway, or time on the waiting list, can end in one of two ways:

-- 'Admitted': if a patient is admitted to hospital for treatment, the pathway clock stops once they have been admitted either as a day case or inpatient.
+- 'Admitted': if a patient is admitted to hospital for treatment, the pathway clock stops once they are admitted either as a day case or inpatient.

-- 'Non-admitted': if a patient receives treatment that does not require an admission or is not treated, the clock stops when they receive treatment or when there is a decision that no treatment is needed.
+- 'Non-admitted': if a patient receives treatment that does not require an admission or is not treated, the clock stops when they receive treatment or when a decision is made that no treatment is needed.

 Data for 'incomplete pathways' show patients who have been referred but have not yet started their treatment.
 These data give an indication of the number of people on the waiting list for treatment each month.

-Since October 2015, there is no provision to report pauses or suspensions in RTT waiting time clocks in monthly RTT returns to NHS England under any circumstances.
+Since October 2015, there has been no provision to report pauses or suspensions in RTT waiting time clocks in monthly RTT returns to NHS England under any circumstances.

-For further guidance on referral to treatment waiting times, please see the NHS England website
+For further guidance on RTT waiting times, please see the NHS England website